Network-Rail-Business-Systems/vue-nested-tree/readme.md

 `title: "Family Member"`

-##### traverse_downward_url
+##### traverse_down_url

 An endpoint where data from below the current node's level can be loaded.

-The request will include the ID of the node to use as a reference.
+The request will include the ID of the node to use as a reference; include a placeholder `%id` in the URL string.

+The response from the server should contain an array of tree objects, which may contain further children.

-If left blank the "expand" button will be hidden on nodes without any children.
+If left blank the "expand" button will not show for nodes where `children: true` is set.

+`traverse_down_url: "my-endpoint/load-down/%id"`

-##### traverse_upward_url
+##### traverse_up_url

 An endpoint where data from above the current tree's level can be loaded.

+The request will include the ID of the node to use as a reference; include a placeholder `%id` in the URL string.

 The response from the server should contain an array of tree objects, where one of the immediate children matches the existing root nodes.

 If left blank upward traversal will be disabled, and the button will be hidden.

-`traverse_upward_url: "my-endpoint/load-up"`
+`traverse_up_url: "my-endpoint/load-up/%id"`

 ##### tree

 This prop contains an array of nested "branch" objects used to display the Nested Tree.

-Once provided, the information is processed into two internal trees: `data_tree` and `display_tree`.
+Once provided, the information is copied and processed into two internal trees: `processed_tree` and `displayed_tree`.

+* `raw_tree` is a copy of the `tree` prop which is held internally for mutability; any loaded data gets added here
-* `data_tree` is a copy of the `tree` prop with additional fields added for visibility, pre-processed groups and percentages, and sub-data storage
+* `processed_tree` is a refined copy of `raw_tree` with additional fields for visibility, groups, and percentages
-* `display_tree` contains the table rows that are currently visible within the table, extracted from the `data_tree`
+* `displayed_tree` contains the table rows that are currently visible within the table, extracted from the `processed_tree`

-The state of the tree is held internally in the `data_tree`.
-Actions, such as expanding levels or loading sub-data, change `data_tree` but do not alter the raw `tree`.
+The state of the tree is held internally in the `processed_tree`.
+Actions, such as expanding levels or loading sub-data, change `processed_tree` but do not alter the raw `tree`.

+For large datasets, downward traversal allows the loading of children without requiring them in the initial tree.
+Any node with the `children` property set to `true` will request the data from `traverse_down_url` and merge the response array into the `processed_tree`.

+Subtree data can be provided or loaded on demand in a similar manner to children, however the subtree nodes may not have any child elements.
+The subtree's primary purpose is to list a single level of items related to a tree node.
+By default users will be prompted to load related data.

-If upward traversal is enabled, Nested Tree will attempt to maintain the state of `data_tree`, however if it cannot match the root nodes with the upward data set it may revert to a new state based on the loaded data.
+When merging additional data Nested Tree will attempt to maintain the state of `processed_tree`, however if it cannot match the nodes it may revert to a collapsed state.

+Changing the `tree` prop will overwrite the entire tree.

 ```
 tree: [